AzarenkaA/vote-system/Readme.md

 ## UserController
 #### SignUp.
-  The system is an able to adds new users.
-System will registration of new user and gives him a ROLE_USER.
-User with admin role _ROLE_ADMIN_a already exist in the system.
+  The system is able to add new users.
+The system will registrate a new user and give him a '_ROLE_USER_'.
+The user with admin role '_ROLE_ADMIN_' is already exist in the system.

   Http method **POST**:
   mapping http://localhost:8080/api/auth/signup.